 The intangible benefit of RV travel is a certain sense of freedom— including flexibility, in some cases, to change your plans mid-trip in ways that would not be possible when dealing with hotel bookings.
 We frequently decide to go slower or stay an extra day somewhere, especially when boondocking.
 (See our Ultimate Guide to Boondocking)

 Traveling in an RV can bond your family together and create amazing memories.
 Seeing things together, spending time playing at campgrounds, discovering new things in the world.
 There is a unique experience of RV travel itself.
 Even the mishaps you will laugh about years later.

 Renting an RV for travel is not without its drawbacks, whether in comparison to purchasing a new rig or simply choosing RV travel over other ways to travel and stay.
 If you are weighing your options for your next vacation you need to consider some of the cons of RV travel.
 Renting an RV may seem like a dream vacation but if you are not prepared to face the rental costs, additional work, dealing with sewage, and driving an RV, you might want to consider a different mode of transportation and accommodations.

 To start with, rental may not be as cost-effective if you want to be a frequent RV traveler.
 Rental rates range from $80 a night to over $200 a night.
 Add in fees and insurance and many long trips will become very expensive.
 (Psst: Read all our tips to get a Cheap RV Rental here)

 Vacation will Include Chores

-A rental vehicle limits on how much you can “make it your own” and how much mess you can allow, if you have to think about removing your personal belongings as part of returning your rental.
-And as with any RV, owned or rented, you are responsible for own cleanup and other chores.
+A rental vehicle limits on how much you can “make it your own” and how much mess you can allow if you have to think about removing your personal belongings as part of returning your rental.
+And as with any RV, owned or rented, you are responsible for your own cleanup and other chores.
 In addition to the usual things you pack for a trip, you may need to bring your own supplies, including bed linens.